Washington and Lee University: Organization

-Washington and Lee is divided into three schools: (1) The College, where all undergraduates begin their studies, encompassing the liberal arts, humanities and hard sciences, with notable interest among students in pre-health and pre-law studies; (2) the Williams School of Commerce, Economics, and Politics, which offers majors in accounting, business administration, economics, and politics; and (3) the School of Law, which offers the Juris Doctor degree.
+Washington and Lee is divided into three schools: (1) The college, where all undergraduates begin their studies, encompassing the liberal arts, humanities and hard sciences, with notable interest among students in pre-health and pre-law studies; (2) the Williams School of Commerce, Economics, and Politics, which offers majors in accounting, business administration, economics, and politics; and (3) the School of Law, which offers the Juris Doctor degree.

 More than 800 undergraduate courses are offered.
 With no graduate program (except in law), every course is taught by a faculty member.
 The libraries contain more than 700,000 volumes as well as a vast electronic network.
 The law library has an additional 400,000 volumes as well as extensive electronic resources.

-Washington and Lee offers 40 undergraduate majors (including interdisciplinary majors in neuroscience, Medieval and Renaissance studies, and Russian area studies) and 30 minors, including interdisciplinary programs in Africana studies, East Asian studies, Education and Education policy, environmental studies, Latin American & Caribbean studies, Middle East and South Asian studies, poverty and human capability studies (Shepherd Program), and women's, gender, and sexuality studies.
+Washington and Lee offers 40 undergraduate majors (including interdisciplinary majors in neuroscience, Medieval and Renaissance studies, and Russian area studies) and 30 minors, including interdisciplinary programs in Africana studies; East Asian studies; Education and Education policy; environmental studies; Latin American and Caribbean studies; studies in law, justice and society; Middle East and South Asian studies; poverty and human capability studies (Shepherd Program), and women's, gender, and sexuality studies.
 Its most popular undergraduate majors, based on 2021 graduates, were: